piara108/keiter/README.md

 #Keiter

-Keiter is a social media app that allows users to write microposts, to follow users and be followed by other users similar to Twitter.
+Keiter is a social media app that allows users to write microposts, to follow users and be followed by other users, quite similar to Twitter.

 ### Quickstart